 At times, our emotions can become overwhelming, particularly feelings of anxiety and/or sadness.
 Frequently, these get diagnosed into 'generalised anxiety disorder', 'depression', or other labels, without giving you a chance to talk about the situations that led up to these feelings, their impact on you and the possibilities of feeling better in the future.

 One of the most valuable aspects of therapy is that we don't have to pretend; we are free to be ourselves, to explore the way we are living, the choices we are making and to face our disappointments and frustrations in a safe and non-judgemental environment.

 I think of myself as a companion and facilitator in your exploration.
-There are no complicated techniques - just a conversation between two people that is honest and exploratory as well as caring and respectful.
+There are no complicated techniques - just a conversation between two people that is honest and exploratory, as well as caring and respectful.
 Sometimes just hearing yourself say out loud the things you have been feeling can give you relief and clarity.
-I bring energy, warmth, sensitivity and frankness to my client relationships; together we can try to work towards a deep understanding of your experience and look at the situation from different perspectives and new angles.
+I bring energy, warmth, sensitivity and frankness to my client relationships; together we can try to work towards a deep understanding of your experience, looking at the situation from different perspectives and new angles.

 I provide both long term therapy and short term therapy.
 As well as providing therapy for individuals, I also offer counselling for couples - if you feel that you would like some help in working out what is happening in your relationship and what to do to repair the partnership - then I can facilitate better communication between you, without the blame that can hinder a resolution.